pasok1981/Phones/README.md

 # Phones

-## Get all phones and prices from skroutz.gr
+## Fetch mobile phones and their respective prices from skroutz.gr
-### Takes 2 command line argument to specify beginning and end page.
+###### Takes exactly 2 command line arguments to specify beginning and end page.

 **Use wisely**